nikneem/skilling-champion/src/README.md

 ### 1.0.3

-Updated the readme file, so the GIF animation works properly Updated the readme so part of the readme template is removed
+- Updated the readme file, so the GIF animation works properly
+- Updated the readme so part of the readme template is removed

+### 1.0.4

+- Correction in the URLs to add a skilling champion CreatorId to

 ## For more information